dmbarreiro/bgenda-api-docs/source/index.html.md

 *Creates new client*

-Creates new client returning new client information
+Creates new client returning new client information.

 > Body parameter